 ILEARN is an annual testing regimen designed by the Indiana Department of Education to encourage students to master basic language, reading, writing and mathematics, grade 5 Social Studies and grade 4 Science.
 All students in grades 3 through 5 (unless exempt) will be expected to pass the ILEARN.
 Students in grade 3 will participate in the IREAD3 Assessment.
+Grade 2 students will also participate in the IREAD3 Assessment through a special opt-in process provided by the state.

-2022-2023 Testing Schedule
+2023-2024 Testing Schedule

-IREAD3: March 6, 2023 - March 17, 2023 ILEARN: April 17, 2023 - May 12, 2023
+IREAD3: March 4, 2024 - March 15, 2024 ILEARN: April 15, 2024 - May 10, 2024

-Formative Assessment for the 2022-2023 school year = NWEA
+Formative Assessment for the 2023-2024 school year = NWEA